Juke0406/Grub/README.md

-# Gloria - Food Waste Reduction Platform
+# Grub - Food Waste Reduction Platform

-Gloria is a modern web application designed to combat food waste by connecting consumers with bakeries and supermarkets to purchase surplus food items at discounted prices.
+Grub is a modern web application designed to combat food waste by connecting consumers with bakeries and supermarkets to purchase surplus food items at discounted prices.
 The platform facilitates last-minute food reservations while helping businesses reduce waste and maintain profitability.

 ## Overview